piepdx/pie-cookbook/notes/outline.md

 				18. Shared
 				19. Conflicting
 			20. What is the expertise (if any)?
+				(via @tlucich) "Not every community will start with the depth of talent or experience to launch into the celebrated 'tech incubator' paradigm.
+The same principles used at PIE are every bit as pertinent for fledgling concepts and companies - from window coverings, to consulting services, to widget makers.
+(I'd personally love to see the local grange hall doing sometihng like this with a new generation of farmers.
+It was easier when kids grew up to do what our parents did, living in the same familiar and networked community.
+The PIE concept helps us rediscover what this kind of intimate and engaged community used to do.)
+The rules around crowdsourcing open up a new world for more traditional businesses to secure startup capital, but they equally need a thoughtful ecosystem of engaged parties to guide them and help shape their success.
+Anyone can start to redefine their community: working from where they are, with what they have."
 			21. What are the weaknesses?
 			17. What are the silos?
 			18. What are the issues?